Jim Chamberlain (he/him)

 Jim joined the Department of Philosophy in 2021, not long after graduating with a PhD in Philosophy from the University of Nottingham.
 During the final years of his studies, Jim worked as a Teaching Affiliate in the University of Nottingham’s Department of Philosophy.

 Jim studied for his PhD on a part-time basis.
 While studying, Jim worked as a trainer in children's services, first in a London local authority and then in an international NGO.
-In addition to his role at the University of Sheffield, Jim is the Research Associate at the charity Philosophy in Prison, and he retains a role as an Honorary Post-doctoral Fellow at the University of Nottingham.
+In addition to his role at the University of Sheffield, Jim is a Trustee of the charity Philosophy in Prison and a member of the University of Sheffield's Centre for Engaged Philosophy and Centre for Criminological Research.
+He has taught several philosophy courses in prisons, two of which were funded by Sheffield Arts and Humanities Knowledge Exchange grants.
 Having entered academic philosophy relatively late in life, Jim is a firm believer in the importance of widening access to philosophy.
 He is happy to share his experiences with anyone who is considering becoming a part-time or mature student.

 Research interests